2103Java/TicketReimbursment/README.md

-# Ticket Reimbursement Application
-Lead developers: Dante Pizzini, Jacob Erdman

 ## Project Description

 An application to handle reimbursement requests of employees!
 A reimbursement system for a company's employees.
 Employees can request reimbursements and managers can approve or deny those requests.

+Lead developers: Dante Pizzini, Jacob Erdman

 ## Technologies Used